-Compensation of employees comprises wages, salaries, and other benefits paid by employers, in cash or in kind, to individuals who work in economies other than those in which they are residents.
+Compensation of employees comprises wages, salaries, and other benefits paid by employers, in cash or in kind, to individuals who work in economies other than those in which they are resident.
+An example of a payment in kind would be employee stock options.
 Employees, in this context, include seasonal or other short term workers (who stay for less than one year) and workers who cross international borders to get to their regular place of work.
 Compensation of employees also includes pay received by local (host country) staff of embassies, international organisations, consulates and military bases, as such entities are considered non-resident of the host economy.